tomalec/articles/Starcounter/starcounter-include-3.0.0.md

 That's why now, we no longer do so.

-✏️ If you want your elements to be blendable and be able to distribute them somewhere else than in default `<slot>`, you need to explicitly add `slot` attribute to your element and respective `<slot ...>` element in your `declarative-shadow-dom` and/or in specific layout composition in the DB.
+✏️ If you want your elements to be blendable and be able to distribute them somewhere else than in default `<slot>`, you need to explicitly add `slot` attribute to your element and respective named `<slot ...>` element in your `declarative-shadow-dom` and/or in specific layout composition in the DB.

 This may require a little bit more boilerplate code for blendable apps, but on the other hand, everything becomes clear, explicit and intuitive.
 Now to hide/don't distribute a `<div slot="myapp/my-name">` all you need to do is to remove `<slot name="myapp/my-name">` from your composition.

 ### Implicit slot names (like `slot="myapp/1"`) are no longer automatically created

-Previously if you forgot or omitted to add an explicit `slot` attribute/name to your Light DOM element, we were generating it automatically, so it could be blended later as an individual `<slot name="...">` (insertion point).
+Previously if you forgot or omitted to add an explicit `slot` attribute/name to your Light DOM element, we were generating it automatically, so it could be blended later as an individual named `<slot ...>` (insertion point).

 Once again it was not for free:
 - it was expensive, problematic and bug prone to generate in as the elements were added and removed dynamically at run-time,
 - it was confusing to developers when and why those names appear,
 - as Shadow DOM is relatively new technology, adding non-standard magic to it was leading to lots of misunderstanding,
 - updating the app view could invalidate and break existing layouts in a very mysterious way,
-- given the way SD v1 handles default slot, adding a slot name without `<slot ...>` element (see [above](#)) would hide it.
+- given the way SD v1 handles default slot, adding a `slot` name without named `<slot ...>` element (see [above](#)) would hide it.
   In V0 default slot `<content></content>` was distributing all **not yet distributed** elements, in V1 default slot `<slot></slot>` distributes all **not assigned** elements.

 Auto slot names and elements were pretty handy when we were migrating from old strict `juicy-tile-grid` solution to complete freedom of Shadow DOM layouts.
 But now they seem to do more harm than good.
 We would like to continue with an approach closer to Web Platform.